What are the demographics of volunteers?

 - Read the Time Well Spent report (section 3.4 on ‘who volunteers and who doesn’t’) and download the data here

 - Read our blog highlighting some of the diversity issues in volunteering

 - Look at reports from Jump on diversity and volunteering

 - See this Charity Commission report on trustees, highlighting diversity issues on trustee boards

 Notes and definitions

-Findings from this page are largely taken from the latest data from the Community Life Survey (2017/18).
+Findings from this page are largely taken from the latest data from the Community Life Survey (2018/19).
 Where other recent data is referenced, this is taken from Time Well Spent, which also looks at volunteer profiles.
-Differences in the sample and methodology should be noted.
-More on this in methodology.
+Differences in the sample and methodology should be noted (more on this in the methodology section).

 - Formal volunteering: giving unpaid help through a group, club or organisation.

 - Informal volunteering: giving unpaid help as an individual to people who are not a relative.